-In the meantime, the IAIS has been developing a common framework for internationally active insurance groups (IAIGs), the ComFrame.
-It is the IAIS's intention to develop Insurance Capital Standards (ICSs) to be applied by all IAIGs with implementation in 2020.
-This development could jeopardize the extent of recognition of diversification effects or the use of internal models, and could have an impact on capital management.
+In the meantime, the IAIS is developing a common framework for internationally active insurance groups (IAIGs), the ComFrame.
+It is the IAIS's intention to develop Insurance Capital Standards (ICSs) to be applied by all IAIGs with full implementation expected in 2025.
+This development could jeopardize the extent of recognition of diversification effects or the use of internal models and there is a risk that these rules could have an impact on capital management aspects.
 Moreover, these standards involve risks in terms of competition on a level playing field if they are not implemented simultaneously and consistently across jurisdictions.

-Similarly, changes in tax legislation and regulations, or in their interpretation may have a negative impact on SCOR's results, for instance due to the inability to recognize deferred tax assets in the future.
+Similarly, changes in tax legislation and regulations, or in their interpretation, may have a negative impact on SCOR's performance, including financial results, and business model (such as unfavorable changes in deferred taxes resulting from the Tax Cuts and Jobs Act enacted in United States).
+Refer to Section A.1.2.5 - Significant business and other events in the period.